-Learn how you can make the tastiest and easiest cold shrimp dip made with cream cheese.
-You can use it as a dip for crackers, chips, or even as a delicious filling for shrimp puffs.
-You really can let your imagination go wild with this one.
+Learn how you can make the tastiest and easiest cold shrimp dip recipe that is made with cream cheese as a base.
+This appetizer can be used as a dip for crackers, chips, or even as a scrumptious filling for those “fancy” shrimp puffs.
+There are a lot of versatile options of what to use this shrimp “dip” for with just this one simple recipe.

-I swear that I gain five pounds on this simple dip recipe every single Holiday season, so you are forewarned that it is THAT good…and THAT addicting.
+I swear that I used to gain five pounds on this simple dip recipe every single Holiday season (during my fluffy days), so you are forewarned that it is THAT good…and THAT addicting.

 Though it can be made year round for any type of gathering you may have whether it be for game day, a pot luck, or if you are just inviting some friends over.